svrnhdl/tails-cold-storage/tails-amnesia.md

 * Open a text editor
 * Copy the 12 words into the editor
 * Confirm the 12 words in the Electrum Install Wizard.
-* You can encrypt your wallet file (locally stored seed on the persistent volume) using an extra password (optional).
+* There is no need to encrypt the Electrum wallet file since we are not using the persistence feature.
+Tails will forget everything that you did during this session.
 * Your seed should still be in the clipboard.
 Select 'Encrypt Clipboard with Passphrase'
 * Enter a passphrase.
-This need not be the same passphrase as your persistent volume above.
+This need not be the same passphrase as your persistent volume above (but it can be).
 * Confirm the passphrase
 * Select the seed in the text editor and paste your clipboard.
 Your file should now contain a passphrase-encrypted PGP message.
 * Save the file into your extra backup device (USB #2, SD-card, ...)